Restaurant review: Little Hollows Pasta, Bristol

 5. Sette Tavoli

 I heard lots of recommendations for Sette Tavoli but, shamefully, the main reason I chose it was that it could be booked online (not all Bologna restaurants have embraced the Internet).
-It gets its name from only having seven tables inside, although on the day I ate there it was hot as balls (during mini heatwave at the end of June) so we were out on the portico, trying to look unruffled, John Lewis portable fans whirring away like billy-o.
+It gets its name from only having seven tables inside, although on the day I ate there it was hot as balls (during the mini heatwave at the end of June) so we were out on the portico, trying to look unruffled, John Lewis portable fans whirring away like billy-o.

 It has an attractive, short a la carte menu or you can pick one of two tasting menus centred around meat or fish.
 We went for the latter, accompanied with a very cold and crisp local white wine, and it was a properly lovely meal.